 - Academic history and aptitude, including previous grades received and/or relevant course work completed

 - Professional experience and development, including internships, volunteer work, full-time and part-time positions (doctoral-level applicants should highlight their research experience instead)

 - Required Essays

-- TOEFL or IELTS scores are required for applicants whose undergraduate (applicable to master's level applicants) or graduate education (applicable to all doctorate level applicants) was not in English.
+- TOEFL or IELTS scores are required for applicants whose undergraduate (applicable to master's-level applicants) or graduate education (applicable to all doctoral-level applicants) was not in English.
 Our minimum TOEFL score is 100, IELTS score is 7.5.